levitato5594/Gnome-Space-Program/README.md

 ### 1. Major disclaimer:
 I believe it is important for anybody willing to work on this game that they do so knowing that this game will be sold commercially on Steam or other various platforms.
 However, as is made very clear, this game is open source.
-By contributing your code/assets you agree to it being placed under the VERY pemissive GPL-3.0 license (you can read more on it here: https://www.gnu.org/licenses/quick-guide-gplv3.html
+By contributing your code/assets you agree to it being placed under the copyleft GPL-3.0 license (you can read more on it here: https://www.gnu.org/licenses/quick-guide-gplv3.html
 If you wish, you may credit yourself in the Contributors JSON file in ``GameData/Misc/Contributors.json``.

 ### 2. Conventions and "rules" for contributing: